Creatine is a widely used and well-researched compound for bodybuilding.

 A: For the best possible muscle growth and development, the majority of individuals consume creatine before and after exercises.
 Supplementing with creatine before and after workouts is becoming more popular.

 Q: What’s the best way to consume creatine?

 A: Creatine supplements are often available in the form of creatine powders or pills.
 The powder is mixed with water or a smoothie and drunk daily.
 Consumers may also take the pills every day, depending on preference.
 While some creatine supplements are flavored, the majority are not.

 A: A creatine shuttle may help individuals get more creatine into the muscle.
 Creatine may be shuttled into the body by taking a supplement containing 20% creatine and 80% dextrose.
 Glutamine is also used by some.

-Q: If creatine is no longer taken, will muscle mass deteriorate?
+Q: If creatine is no longer taken, will I lose muscle mass?

 A: Stopping creatine won’t cause any muscle loss, so there’s no need to worry.
 Because creatine causes the body to hold onto more water weight, individuals may drop some pounds upon stopping creatine intake.

 A: To enhance muscular function, creatine dehydrates the body by drawing water from the tissues.
 However, this does not cause the body to hold on to water.